sbatururimi/Car-Behavioral-Cloning/writeup.md

 ```
  x/127.5 - 1.
 ```
-* NVidia architecture was used and the model was trained on a Amazon GPU instance.
+* NVidia architecture was used and the model was trained on several machines at the same time: Amazon GPU instance for more epochs and on a CPU machine for loss epoch.
 After more that 2 days of training and experimenting, the model was robust and fast enough by using a batch size of 32 (image and labels-steering angles for each batch).
 The above preprocessing steps were applied on the CPU.

 * I reduced the number of epochs from 8 to 5 first and then to 3.
 * Finally, as the cropping step was not applied using the Cropping2D Keras layer, I changed a litle the drive.py script in order to scale the images sent by the cameras to the same size as the images we had during the training after the cropping step.